-At the introductory and base levels, the Core i9 features six cores, 8MB cache, and 12 threads.
+Note that the Core i9 features six cores, 8MB cache, and 12 threads at the introductory and base levels.
 However, the higher-end versions and newer generations sport 12 to 18 cores, 16BM to 24MB of cache, and 24 to 32 threads.

 The superior technical specifications of the Core i9 translates to substantial processing advantages and benefits over the Core i7.
 In use-case scenarios, these specifications translate further to capabilities for extreme and competitive gaming due to better graphic and overall processing, high-resolution and multitasked video and audio editing, and extensive and simultaneous use of resource-intensive applications.

 Intel Core i9 is essentially an overpowered and overpriced CPU that would not be applicable for entry-level and average users.
 This is an obvious disadvantage.
 Another notable drawback is that this hardware represents not just a new CPU but also a new platform with the new chipset and new socket that are incompatible with previous CPUs.

 Summary: Core i3 vs. Core i5 vs. Core i7 vs. Core i9